 Color block curtains add a geometric punch to a room.
 Opt for a two-tone neutral look, or punch it up with some bright colors to make a statement.

 Ombre curtains are contemporary and trendy.
 Choose from hand-painted or tie-dyed ombre curtains to create a whimsical, artistic atmosphere.
-(Pro-tip: For a personal flair, try these DIY dip-dye curtains.)
+For a personal flair, try these DIY dip-dye curtains.

 Colorful pom-poms dress up otherwise plain curtains.
-Adding DIY accents like tassels or pom-poms are an easy way to customize curtains — just use supplies from your local craft store.
-You can also line the edges with colorful ribbons as an alternative.
+Adding other DIY accents like tassels or ribbons is an easy way to customize curtains — just use supplies from your local craft store.

 Roman shades add a bold splash of color or pattern to a room.
 They’re available in flat, cascade, relaxed and draped tulip styles to fit a range of styles and décor.